-The Chicago spinal injury attorneys of Phillips Law Offices have been assisting clients suffering from spinal cord injuries for over 65 years.
+The Chicago truck accident attorneys of Phillips Law Offices have been assisting clients suffering from spinal cord injuries for over 75 years.
 We offer legal aid to the victims and families affected by spinal injuries that occur as a result of someone else’s negligence.

 Spinal cord injury refers to an incident that leads to partial or complete loss of motor control and sensation as the result of damage to the spinal cord and back.
 Victims of this type of injury can suffer impairments and paralysis in the lower parts of the body in the case of a paraplegic, or in all four limbs, in the case of a quadriplegic patient.
 This type of injury can happen to anyone at any time, and it can dramatically change the life of the victim and his or her family members.